Toddler sexual behaviour: what’s typical?

 - look at or touch the genitals of familiar children or adults in a fun way during play, at bath time or in the toilet

-- repeat words, expressions and slang for toileting and sexual activities, or talk about ‘sexing’
+- repeat words, expressions and slang for toileting, body functions or body parts

 - enjoy being nude

 - show interest in body parts and how they work.